onqtam/headjack/src/organizing_information.md

 we will share the digital space with AIs and a web of trust on top of PKI will be incredibly important

 ██████████████████████████████████████████████████████████████████████████████
-# Problems with language
+# We are drowning in language
 ██████████████████████████████████████████████████████████████████████████████

 Steve Bannon's infamous quote [`"to flood the zone with $#it"`](https://edition.cnn.com/2021/11/16/media/steve-bannon-reliable-sources/index.html) perhaps best describes today's information landscape.
-We are drowning in language, which is unbelievably complex and contains a lot of implied & assumed meaning.
+Language is unbelievably complex and contains a lot of implied & assumed meaning.
 Almost nothing is properly interlinked and there's a crisis of fragmentation, duplication & lack of provenance.
 Data is hard to process, aggregate & classify unambiguously and we have reached the [spamgularity](https://twitter.com/DanielleFong/status/1622315719298883584) with the recent advancements in LLMs:

 > "Speech as proof of work is dead." - [Gordon Brander](https://twitter.com/gordonbrander/status/1622999277411741698)